ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 general guidance is that application MAY reuse the previous timestamp and increment the previous counter method.

+## UUID Generator States {#generator_states}

+The UUID Generator state only needs to be read from stable storage once at boot time, if it is read into a system-wide shared volatile store (and updated whenever the stable store is updated).

+If an implementation does not have any stable store available, then it can always say that the values were unavailable.
+This is the least desirable implementation because it will increase the frequency of creation of values such as clock sequence, counters or random data which increases the probability of duplicates.

+For UUIDv1 and UUIDv6, if the node ID can never change (e.g., the net card is inseparable from the system), or if any change also reinitializes the clock sequence to a random value, then instead of keeping it in stable store, the current node ID may be returned

+For UUIDv1 and UUIDv6, the state does not always need to be written to stable store every time a UUID is generated.
+The timestamp in the stable store can be periodically set to a value larger than any yet used in a UUID.
+As long as the generated UUIDs have timestamps less than that value, and the clock sequence and node ID remain unchanged, only the shared volatile copy of the state needs to be updated.
+Furthermore, if the timestamp value in stable store is in the future by less than the typical time it takes the system to reboot, a crash will not cause a reinitialization of the clock sequence.

+If it is too expensive to access shared state each time a UUID is generated, then the system-wide generator can be implemented to allocate a block of time stamps each time it is called; a per- process generator can allocate from that block until it is exhausted.

 ## Distributed UUID Generation {#distributed_shared_knowledge}